 This is to help with the cost of purchasing metals, timber, finishes, etc.

-S3 Graphic Communication £4 per year

-S4 Graphic Communication £4 per year

-S5/6 Graphic Communication £4 per year
+S5/6 Graphic Communication £8 per year

 Each pupil has a considerable number of A3 colour printouts to produce and the payment will help to cover some of the cost of the colour cartridges.